ZhongjieYu/stat992/README.md

 ## This blog brief introduces the technique of GCN.

 # Introduction
 This paper considers the problem of classifying nodes in a graph where only a small part of nodes have labels.
-The GCN introduced in this paper belongs to the family of spectral graph convolutional networks.
+There are many types of graph convolutional networks and the GCN introduced in this blog belongs to the family of spectral graph convolutional networks.

 # Overview of this technique
 <p align="center"><img width="50%" src="GCN.PNG" /></p>

 On this figure, ![](https://latex.codecogs.com/svg.latex?X) is the original features of nodes (Some nodes have labels and some nodes don't have labels). ![](https://latex.codecogs.com/svg.latex?Z) is the final prediction of nodes and ![](https://latex.codecogs.com/svg.latex?Y) is the ground-truth label for nodes (Not all nodes have labels). ![](https://latex.codecogs.com/svg.latex?C) is the channel number of input layer and ![](https://latex.codecogs.com/svg.latex?F) is the channel number of output layer.

+The input of GCN is the original graph and the output is prediction of each node.

 # Math Formula